jonneguyt/instaR/README.md

 __IMPORTANT__: according to the [updated platform policy](https://www.instagram.com/developer/changelog/), access to most endpoints of the Instagram API (including those that return public data) requires previous approval by Instagram.
 More information about the permission review process can be found [here](https://www.instagram.com/developer/review/).

 ## Getting Started from GitHub
-To install from github, first install the devtools package and and then run ``devtools::install_github("pablobarbera/instaR/instaR")``
+To install from github, first install the devtools package and then run ``devtools::install_github("pablobarbera/instaR/instaR")``

 The httpuv package is needed to trigger the web request when authorizing against Instragram using instaOAuth.
 When configuring the client on https://instagram.com/developer/clients/ to receive your `app_id` and `app_secret` ensure the REDIRECT URI includes the trailing / e.g. `http://localhost:1410/`